-4. Practical Activities and Analysis of Performance in two sports
+4. Practical Activities and Analysis of Performance in sport

-This part of the course involves selecting two sports that you are assessed in (how well you can play the sports).
+This part of the course involves selecting one sport that you are assessed in (how well you can play the sport).
 There is a vast selection of sports that you can choose from and you do not have to take part in them at school.
-For one of the sports, you have to evaluate another performer and explain using technical vocabulary, what they do well and what they need to improve upon.
+You also must evaluate another performer in a sport and explain using technical vocabulary, what they do well and what they need to improve upon.
 You will also need to show knowledge of how young performers are able to start playing the sport and draw on knowledge of the other modules to complete your presentation.